mamba-org/provision-with-micromamba/README.md

 ### `channel-priority`

+DEPRECATED, alias for `condarc-options: channel_priority:`.
 Channel priority to use.
 One of `"strict"`, `"flexible"`, and `"disabled"`.
 See https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html#strict-channel-priority for more information.

-Default value: `strict`

 ### `cache-downloads`